-You've imported transactions with Direct Import or File-Based Import.
+You've imported transactions.
 Life is good.
 Now it's time to make sure your budget knows exactly what those transactions mean in your budget.

 A budget that doesn't know about spending?
 Not a budget.
 That's why you'll see warnings about it in three different places if you don't categorize a transaction.

 If your imported Payee is one you use often, the most recently used category will be automatically assigned.
 Something different this time?
 Just change it.
 Love the auto-categorization?
 Time to approve those transactions.

 Is the Payee, Category and Amount accurate on your transaction?
 Click the ℹ︎ icon and approve it.
 Or do you not want to import the transaction at all?
 Reject it.

 When you enter a transaction in the web app or on your mobile device, then later import the same one, the two versions will be matched automatically if the amounts are the same and the dates are within 10 days of each other.
 You can see the details of the imported transaction by clicking on the 🔗 link icon next to the matched transaction.

 Approve the match or unmatch the transactions (useful if you had multiple transactions on the same day with the same amount that were mistakenly—but you'd have to admit logically—matched.)
 If you choose to reject the transaction, you're only rejecting the transaction that tried to match with the one that was already in your register—the originally entered transaction will remain.

 - Select the two transactions that should be matched.

 - The transactions will be matched, keeping the date, payee, and category you entered, with the amount imported from the bank was different than the one manually entered, YNAB will keep the imported amount (your bank, after all, should know the correct amount!)